Libs1/SoftwareControlledDrone.github.io/README.md

 Project progress:

 The Beta app developed is capable of accessing remote and internal database.
-It can store real time flight data in a database for statistical purpose and can access predefined flight patterns from both remote and local database.
-The predefined flight pattern part still has some bug issue due to which it is not working properly till now.
+It can store real time flight data in a database for statistical purpose.

 Contribution:

-Denis developed the overall UI and drone controller functions with associated animations.
+I developed the overall UI and drone controller functions with associated animations.

 Kevin developed user database which verifies user information as well as stores along with database storing real time flight information.

-I was responsible for developing remote and local databases for predefined flight pattern along with associated UI and animations.

 ### **2.5.2.2 Individual Beta Submission (Kevin Libdan)**